Rakhayeva/multilingual-persuasion-detection/README.md

 - **Russian:** The only known corpus (SemEval-2023 Task 3) requires institutional verification for access.

-This gap is not a limitation of this project — it is one of its findings, and a primary motivation for the planned MSc thesis.
+This gap is not a limitation of this project, it is one of its findings, and a primary motivation for the planned MSc thesis.

 ## SHAP Analysis